 For master’s level admissions, you need to have completed a university-level bachelor’s degree, or equivalent.

-If you are an eligible applicant, you may be required to complete an entrance exam or an interview.
+The eligibility requirements may vary from one degree programme to another, so remember to check the details with the university you are interested in.
+For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam or an interview.

 If English is not your first language, you may need to demonstrate your English proficiency level.
 IELTS and TOEFL are the most commonly accepted options, but many institutions also offer others.
-Remember to check any possible English proficiency test exemption rules with the institution you are applying to.
+Check the English proficiency test requirements and any possible exemption rules with the university you are applying to.